Oedipus and the Sphinx: Reception

-The only serious criticism levelled at the work was that its figures might have been too inspired by the work of Mantegna.
-Critic Paul de Saint-Victor warned that Moreau should extricate himself from the "harsh embrace" of Mantegna in order to realise his full potential.
-Jules Claretie commented that it was drawn like a Mantegna but as poetic as a Leonardo da Vinci.
-Maxime du Camp, on the other hand, felt that it more resembled Vittore Carpaccio's St. George and the Dragon (1502), which Moreau had copied in Venice and which also contains the gory remains of conflict.
+This deliberate distance from the realism of his contemporaries positioned Moreau as an artist who preferred to inhabit a world of legend, myth, and symbol, seeking in them a "priestly solemnity."
+His figures were sometimes judged as stiff or stylised, yet admirers praised the splendour of his colour, the gemlike intensity of his surfaces, and the enchanted outlook that animated his mythological subjects.
+Poets and critics such as Renan and Huysmans admired his imagination, recognising in him a visionary who rejected material reality in favour of inner truth.
+Oedipus and the Sphinx can thus be read as part of the broader nineteenth-century yearning for "dream countries of romance and legend" that inspired the Gothic revival, the Pre-Raphaelites, and other movements.

+The primary criticism levelled at the work concerned its artistic influences.
+Critic Paul de Saint-Victor warned that Moreau should extricate himself from the "harsh embrace" of Mantegna in order to realise his full potential, while Jules Claretie commented that it was drawn like a Mantegna but as poetic as a Leonardo da Vinci.
+Maxime du Camp, however, felt that it more resembled Vittore Carpaccio's St. George and the Dragon (1502), which Moreau had copied in Venice and which also contains the gory remains of conflict.
 Another critic observed that a Greek sphinx, half-woman and half-vulture, was shown, rather than an Egyptian seated sphinx, but felt that whereas Ingres had presented a modern Oedipus, Moreau had better interpreted the classical Oedipus.

 After the Salon, Moreau quickly gained a reputation for eccentricity.
 One commentator said Moreau's work was "like a pastiche of Mantegna created by a German student who relaxes from his painting by reading Schopenhauer".